Vostcard-app/Timetouseit/FINAL_CHECK.md

 # Final Check - API Restrictions

 ## ✅ Good News
-Your API key is now loading correctly: `AIzaSyDv9GV58Aneksy1ORoFhmt6FffKGiKO1A0`
+Your API key is now loading correctly from your environment variables

 ## If You're Still Getting "API key not valid" Error: